- The “I love you but I’m not in love with you” pronouncement is almost always the closing bell for a relationship.

 But the “I love you but I’m not in love with you” pronouncement is almost always the closing bell.
 In so saying, the speaker may be as miserable as the person to whom it’s being spoken.
 Sometimes in marriages, the robust couple connection slowly starts to die, but the decline is so subtle, so gradual that neither partner notices its gasps and whimpers until it reaches its final breath.
 And then he or she wakes up one day to the unwelcome realization that it’s over.

 Then the person to whom these words have been spoken comes to my office and asks if it’s possible to bring that stilled body of a marriage back from the grave.
 And, for the life of me, I wish I were skilled enough to be able to perform that feat, but know, in my heart of hearts, that once that sentence has been uttered, it’s time for mourning, not for communication skills training.
 But why?

-What does it mean, this string of ten words that has so much power to harm?
+What does it mean, this string of 10 words that has so much power to harm?
 It speaks about the lost life force of a couple – that desire to be close, to be together, the impulse for intimacy, the complicity, the sexual energy that was an essential part of falling in love in the early days of the union.
-It describes the loss, on the part of one of at least one the partners, of the pleasure of the other’s company.
+It describes the loss, on the part of one of at least one of the partners, of the pleasure of the other’s company.

-I know I’ve said this before in these pages, but it breaks my heart when a couple who once experienced mutual love loses it through the demands of living, raising a family, being tired, not understanding their own or each others sexual needs, not tending the garden.
+I know I’ve said this before in these pages, but it breaks my heart when a couple who once experienced mutual love loses it through the demands of living, raising a family, being tired, not understanding their own or each other's sexual needs — not tending the garden.
 It’s a shame when it ends, not through selfishness or contempt, but through not heeding the fact that relationships in our world can’t sustain themselves on air.
-They need to be watered, fed, pruned and cared for.
+They need to be watered, fed, pruned, and cared for.